 Andre's Story

 Andre joined Watsi on October 27th, 2020.
-Two years ago, Andre joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andre's most recent donation supported Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.
+Three years ago, Andre joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andre's most recent donation supported Simwenda, a 3-year-old boy from Tanzania, to fund clubfoot treatment to be able to walk and wear shoes.

 Impact